-Therapy dogs and other animals are pets that are intentionally socialized, trained, and certified to interact with people in a caring and compassionate way in order to help promote relaxation in a variety of stressful settings.1 Therapy animals spend time with the people they visit, offering their calm presence, and can be of value to people dealing with mental and physical health conditions.
+Therapy dogs and other animals are pets that are intentionally socialized, trained, and certified to interact with people in a caring and compassionate way to promote relaxation in stressful settings.1 Therapy animals spend time with the people they visit, offering their calm presence, and can be of value to those dealing with mental and physical health conditions.

-The American Kennel Club (AKC) defines therapy dogs or other animals as those who team up with a handler—usually, but not always, their owner— to reach out to people in need of extra support and companionship in order to enhance their quality of life.2
+The American Kennel Club (AKC) defines therapy dogs and animals as those who team up with a handler—usually, but not always, their owner— to reach out to people in need of extra support and companionship to enhance their quality of life.2 Therapy animals help individuals with specific mental health problems by participating in animal-assisted activities to bring a sense of joy or companionship.3

-These dogs and other animals allow themselves to be rubbed, brushed, and cuddled.
+These animals allow themselves to be rubbed, brushed, and cuddled.
 They are trained to stay with someone and listen attentively during the interaction, providing a quiet but powerful non-judgmental audience in a way that other humans often don’t.

-In interacting with those experiencing conditions like mental health difficulties, chronic pain, or loneliness, therapy dogs help people relax and feel calm.
-These animals are trained to respond to love and affection with love and affection of their own, thus providing tremendous comfort, emotional support, and unconditional acceptance.4
+Therapy dogs help people relax and feel calm by interacting with those experiencing conditions like mental health difficulties, chronic pain, or loneliness.
+These animals respond with love and affection, thus providing tremendous comfort, emotional support, and unconditional acceptance.4

-The emotional boost that someone gets when working with a therapy animal happens because the positive interaction directly impacts activity throughout the brain and body.
+Research suggests people experience positive physiological changes when interacting with therapy animals.5 Notable changes include increased endorphins and decreased stress hormones, like norepinephrine, epinephrine, and cortisol.
+This emotional boost happens because the positive interaction directly impacts activity throughout the brain and body.
 As a result, people have reported decreased pain, fatigue, and symptoms of depression and anxiety.3

 - Major depression